 Huawei’s rear camera technology here is genuinely brilliant - especially considering the lower price of this device when compared to the P40 Pro - and the phone offers strong performance, as it uses a top-end chipset developed by the company.

-It’s capable of 5G connectivity if you’re on a compatible plan, and it includes a lot of the features you’ll be looking for from a high-end phone in 2020.
+It’s capable of 5G connectivity if you’re on a compatible plan, and it includes a lot of the features you’ll be looking for from a high-end phone.

 Huawei P40 release date and price